 The First 90 Days

-The first 90 days of my 3 year plan are constructed of three 30-day periods.
-The first 30 days is all about discovery -looking, listening, and learning.
+The first 90 days of my 3-year plan are constructed of three 30-day periods.
+The first 30 days are all about discovery -looking, listening, and learning.
 During the next 30 days, choose a single task or project and try getting the most out of it by under-promising and over-delivering.
 For the last 30 days, evaluate, reflect on what you’ve learned, and think of what you’ve gained from the actions you’ve taken.
 I call my onboarding plan “DDE” as a mnemonic reminder for the three steps: Discovery, Delivery, and Evaluation.
-The idea behind these 90-day cycles is the same behind your 3 year plan.
+The idea behind these 90-day cycles is the same as your 3-year plan.

 The first year with an organization is made up of multiple ninety-day sprints, stops, and starts.
 You go through the process of discovery, delivery, and evaluation constantly to ensure that you are adding value to your organization.
 Your first year in an organization and these 90-day cycles that make it up should help you to figure out if your efforts have been noticed if your time was used productively, and whether or not the organization has benefited from your contribution.